Exploiting the Structure in Tensor Decompositions for Matrix Multiplication: Background

 It remains to show that for all $N < n$ we have $T(N) \leq L N^{\omega_0} - d N^2$.
 Since $T(N) = 2N^3 - N^2$ for $N < n$, it suffices to show that $L \geq 2N^{3-\omega_0} + (d-1) N^{2-\omega_0}$ for all $1 \leq N < n$, which is the case. \end{proof}

 In the case of Strassen's original algorithm, which used a restriction $\Tens{2,2,2} \leq_\phi \Tens{7}$ with $A(\phi) = 18$, we find that this theorem gives us a bound on the leading coefficient $L \leq 40$.
 Usually the leading coefficient bounds are computed in the idealized case where every recursive call is assumed to be done exactly.
 In this case, the leading coefficient of Strassen's algorithm is~$7$, the general formula being $L \leq \frac{A}{r-n^2}+1$~\cite{KARSTADT2017}.

-Theorem~\ref{thm:basicexponent} is very important, however, all improvements since 1981 to the upper bound on $\omega$ have come from the following stronger theorem due to Sch\"onhage.
+While Theorem~\ref{thm:basicexponent} gave a substantial improvement to the naive approach, all improvements since 1981 to the upper bound on $\omega$ have come from the following stronger theorem due to Sch\"onhage.